tpg/vitamin/README.md

 # Vitamin

-A highly opinionated packaged boilerplate solution for Laravel.
+A highly opinionated packaged boilerplate solution for installing Vite, Tailwind and Inertia (along a few other things) into a Laravel app.

 ## What
 Vitamin will install all the bit and pieces needed to get Vite, Tailwind, Vue 3, Inertia and Ziggy working with Laravel running on a local Valet installation.
 This is super-duper opinionated, but could be customized to include other stuff.